neomutt/integration/README.md

 The following features are available:

 Common:
 - compress              -- Read from compressed mailboxes
 - conditional-dates     -- Use rules to choose date format
 - ifdef                 -- Conditional config options
 - initials              -- Expando for author's initials
 - nested-if             -- Allow deeply nested conditions
 - sidebar               -- Overview of mailboxes
 - trash-folder          -- Move 'deleted' emails to a trash bin

 Extra:
 - fmemopen              -- Use memory buffers instead of files
 - index-color           -- Theme the email index
 - keywords              -- Email labels/keywords/tagging
+- ldmb                  -- LMDB backend for the header cache
 - limit-current-thread  -- Only show the current thread
+- new-mail              -- Run a command when new mail arrives
 - nntp                  -- Talk to a usenet news server
 - notmuch               -- Email search engine
 - progress-bar          -- Show a visual progress bar
 - quasi-delete          -- Mark emails to be hidden
 - skip-quoted           -- Configure quote lines context
+- smime-encrypt-to-self -- Save an self-encrypted copy of emails
 - status-color          -- Theming the status bar
 - tls-sni               -- Negotiate for a certificate

 ## Application of Patches

-The patchsets apply cleanly to Mutt-1.6.1.
+The patchsets apply cleanly to Mutt-1.6.2.
 The instructions, below, show the order in which they should be applied.

 ### NeoMutt, Arch (AUR), OSX (Homebrew)

+- bugs-common/*
 - features-common/*
 - features-extra/*
 - bugs-neomutt/*

 ### COPR (Fedora)

+- bugs-common/*
 - features-common/*
 - features-extra/*
 - bugs-neomutt/*